BA (Hons), FHEA

 Innovation

-You’ll develop a critical understanding of consumer awareness and market diversity, whilst directly informing focused communication development and market analysis.
-You’ll engage with distinct and challenging research methods and visual communication, while at the same time preparing for a professional role in industry.
+During your second year of study, you'll develop a critical understanding of consumer behaviour and market diversity, while also directly informing your approach to focused communication development and market analysis.
+You'll engage with distinct and challenging research methods and visual communication techniques through problem-solving and live briefs.

 Level 6 (third year)